qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

-But returning a reference in `RefCell` is not that simple:
+But returning a borrow from `RefCell` is not that simple:

 ```
 error[E0308]: mismatched types